 What Can We Expect From Online Gambling in 2019?

 It’s safe to say that this year has been an exciting one for the gambling industry.
-As 2019 begins, we look forward to Pennsylvania launching their online gaming services as well as other states introducing legislation to expand their gambling industries, be it with sports betting, online casino and/or poker games.
+As 2019 begins, we look forward to Pennsylvania launching their online gaming services as well as other states introducing legislation to expand their gambling industries.

 As always, the staff at OUSC will stay on top of all new developments and keep readers informed of any changes that take place in the U.S. online gambling scene.
 Don’t forget to check out our U.S. Gambling States Page for relevant updates on your home state.